jamaier/Mr-Robogers-Neighborhood/README.md

   }
 Expected Output: [0,"Beep!",2,3,4,5,6,7,8,9,10,"Beep!"]

-Test: "It should return an array of numbers based on the input and replace numbers with 1 in it to Beep!"
+Test: "It should return an array of numbers based on the input and replace numbers with 1 and 2 with Beep! and Boop!"
 Code:
-  function countNum(number) {
+  function countNum(12) {
     let array = [];
     for(let i = 0; i <= number; i++) {
       let newStr = String(i);